thegreystone/jmc-dev-helpers/README.md

 Next, copy the org.eclipse.oomph.workingsets.prefs to the appropriate location in your workspace, i.e. &lt;workspace_location&gt;/.metadata/.plugins/org.eclipse.core.runtime/.settings/org.eclipse.oomph.workingsets.prefs, or simply copy the contents of the .metadata folder in the repo over to your .metadata folder for you JMC folder.

+Once Eclipse have been restarted, you should now have the working sets available.
+Try switching the Package Explorer to using the Working Sets as Top Level Elements.